danymukesha/installationMinimalRocky8/installationManual.md

 <img src="https://user-images.githubusercontent.com/45208254/236521093-7a3b6fcb-1265-4a15-afce-eda729f4c5f4.png" width="500" />

-Type the name of your new VM
+Type the name of your new VM.

+Virtualbox will automatically suggest the Type and Version of the OS used in the virtual machine by using the name.

 <img src="https://user-images.githubusercontent.com/45208254/236521379-4bb215f4-e933-482d-84d7-a8e2f27a4056.png" width="500" />